terraform-linters/tflint/README.md

 ```

 ```
-$ tflint
+$ tflint --module
 aws_instance/main.tf
         ERROR:6 "t1.2xlarge" is invalid instance type. (aws_instance_invalid_type)

 Result: 1 issues  (1 errors , 0 warnings , 0 notices)
 ```

-TFLint loads modules in the same way as Terraform.
-So note that you need to run `terraform init` first.
+Module inspection is disabled by default.
+Inspection is enabled by running with the `--module` option.
+Note that you need to run `terraform init` first because of TFLint loads modules in the same way as Terraform.

 You can use the `--ignore-module` option if you want to skip inspection for a particular module.
 Note that you need to pass module sources rather than module ids for backward compatibility.